WeirdMidas/AetherAtlas/README.md

 1. Download zip in [Release Page](https://github.com/yc9559/perfd-opt/releases)
 2. Flash in Magisk or KSU manager
-3. Reboot and Check whether `/sdcard/Android/panel_powercfg.txt` exists
+3. Reboot and Check whether `/sdcard/Android/panel_powercfg.txt` exists.
+Remember Each SOC will have a different profile, so don't expect the same optimizations as an old or new SOC.
+4. Schedhorizon compatible, which will be preferred if the user has it in their kernel.
+It will also be optimized for "efficient" scaling.
+5. Schedutil is preferred for SOCs that were released without Interactive and without Project WIPE compatibility!

 ## Switch modes